gnns4hri/3D_multi_pose_estimator/README.md

 To record your own dataset, follow these steps:

 1. **Calibrate your cameras**: Refer to the [cameras calibration section](#cameras-calibration) for instructions on obtaining the transformation pickle file.
-Specify the path to this file in the appropriate configuration of `parameters.py`, along with the camera numbers and names.
+Specify the path to this file in the appropriate configuration of `parameters.py`, along with the camera numbers and names, and the intrinsic parameters of the cameras.

 2. **Record data & 2D detector**: Capture footage of a single person walking around the environment, covering a wide range of natural walking movements.
 Yoy can use any third-party 2D detector for this task, such as [TRT-pose](https://github.com/NVIDIA-AI-IOT/trt_pose).
 Ensure that data from all cameras is as synchronized as possible.